Workplace Bullying and Harassment: What Employees and Employers Should Know

 Solving the Issue of Bullying & Harassment

 Many of us have had the unfortunate experience of being bullied or harassed.
-Fortunately, awareness due to campaigns such as Anti-Bullying Week 2021 have helped to reduce these incidents.
+Bullying and harassment are easier to prevent when organisations have clear policies, visible reporting routes and managers who know how to respond.
 And when such incidents do arise, employers are much better equipped to handle them.

 Often, being prepared for bullying or harassment can go far in preventing it.
 If you are unaware if your own organisation has an anti-bullying at work policy, you should inquire.
 Human Focus also offers an awareness level Bullying and Harassment online training course, which is suitable for those at any level within an organisation.